wp-blocks/wp-blocks/packages/utils/README.md

 # @wp-blocks/utils

 Internal utility functions for the `wp-blocks` monorepo.
+Mostly used for project scaffolding.